sjbennett123/scottjbennett/content/polar-notes.md

 ## Community

 POLAR needs to do better at getting it's community together outside of games.
-Things like getting together at the resutuant or going to mini golf together.
+Things like getting together at a diner or going to mini golf together.
 I feel like this sense of community would really help with people getting the impression that the game has a good vibe.